itisameerkhan/frontendmentor.io/README.md

 To run any of the challenges locally, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/frontend-mentor-challenges.git`
+1. Clone this repository: `git clone https://github.com/itisameerkhan/frontendmentor.io.git`
-2. Navigate to the challenge folder: `cd challenge-folder-name`
+2. Navigate to the challenge folder: `cd frontendmentor.io`
-3. Open the `index.html` file in your preferred web browser.

 ## Usage